• Skip to primary navigation

 • In a separate bowl, sift flour, baking powder, and salt.
 Fold in the sifted ingredients into the creamed mixture alternately with milk, starting and ending with flour.

-• Finally, add in vanilla essence and combine well.
+• Finally, add in vanilla extract and combine well.
 Pour batter into two 7-inches greased and floured cake pans and bake for 45 to 50 minutes until the top of the cakes spring back when lightly pressed.
 The cakes are done when a skewer inserted in the center of the cakes comes out without any wet batter.

 • Remove cakes from oven and let them cool completely before icing and decorating.